leaningtech/labs/sites/cheerpx/src/content/docs/13-tutorials/setup-svelte.md

 npm run dev
 ```

-At this point, the development server will run from another terminal in the background.
+At this point, the development server will run from the current terminal.

-We're able to test the development server by visiting: http://localhost:5173/
+Click on the `localhost` link in your terminal window to test the development server.

+(Vite uses `http://localhost:5173/` by default if port `5173` is available.)

 ## Install Cheerpx